Wafris/wafris-cli/README.md

-# wafris-cli
+# Wafris CLI
-Use the Wafris CLI to set rules and monitor your Wafris instance.

-## What's Wafris
+## What's Wafris?
-Wafris is an open-source web application firewall that runs within your existing web framework powered by Redis.
+Wafris is an open-source Web Application Firewall (WAF) that runs within your existing web framework powered by Redis.

+Need a better explanation: read 30s overview at: [wafris.org/start](https://wafris.org/start)

+## What's the Wafris CLI (this repository)

+Wafris CLI lets you set rules and monitor your Wafris instance.

+Using the Wafris CLI is optional as for most use cases it's significantly easier to analyze your traffic and set in Wafris Hub at [https://wafris.org/hub](https://wafris.org/hub).

+The CLI tool is primarily useful as:

+- An "API" for performing automatic rule setting.
+Ex: Adding thousands of IP address from a text file to be blocked.

+- A tool for managing your Wafris instances in cases where the Redis database backing it can't be reached.

+- A guarantee of our commitment to Open Source and unencumbered security applications.

 The Wafris CLI (this repository) interacts with a Redis installation to set rules for your Wafris instance.